okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/aspnet/integrationsteps.md

 3. Submit phone number

-   When the user enters their phone number and clicks the send code using the SMS button, a call to `EnrollAuthenticatorAsync` is made with the following values:
+   When the user enters their phone number and clicks the **Send code via SMS** button, a call to `EnrollAuthenticatorAsync` is made with the following values:

    * Authenticator ID
    * Phone number